SamCallister/pixyll/tutorial/variablesAndDataTypes.md

 my_number = 1
 ```

-The above code stores the integer 1 into a variable named `myNumber`.
+The above code stores the integer 1 into a variable named `my_number`.

 ### Floats

 Floats are numbers that can have decimals.
 Some examples of floats are `1 1.4 0.5` etc. Note that they don't need to have a decimal component but they can.

-Here is an example of storing 1/2 into a variable called `oneHalf`:
+Here is an example of storing 1/2 into a variable called `one_half`:

 ```
 one_half = 0.5